 Advisor: Dr. Lynn Jones

-Sonia Dixon is a doctoral student and a Patricia Rose Fellow at Florida State University.
-She studies visual culture and identity in Late Antiquity (3rd – 7th century) in the eastern Mediterranean, working with Lynn Jones.
+Sonia Dixon is a doctoral student and a Patricia Rose Teaching Fellow working with Lynn Jones.
+She studies visual culture and identity in Late Antiquity (3rd – 7th century) in the eastern Mediterranean.
 Sonia’s research interests include the transmission, appropriation, and adaptation of objects and iconographies across perceived cultural, ethnic, and religious “boundaries.”
-Her dissertation delves into the origin and meaning of the chi-rho (“The Origins and Uses of the Chi-Rho in the Late Antique, Early Byzantine Period (4th – 7th century)”).
+Her dissertation delves into the reception of the Chi-Rho (“Understanding the Chi-Rho: Context, Viewer and Placement in Late Antiquity”).